Art and Architectural History, Urban Design – Marlboro College

 TEACHING: As the only Art Historian my teaching duties cover the History of Art from the Ancient Near East to the late 20th Century.
 Over time I also developed my interest and expertise in the Art History of the World beyond Europe and the United States, offering courses in South Asian Art and Architecture and traveling to China, Cambodia, South Korea, Turkey and India.
-I am currently studying the art and architecture of the Islamic world with the aim of transforming my curriculum to include courses in this area as well as to integrate the study of Islamic culture into a number of courses that I offer.
-This project began during my sabbatical year (2010-2011) during which time I visited Spain, Morocco, Tunisia, Egypt, Syria, Turkey, Iraq and Bulgaria.
-Please go to the travel blog for more information on this journey and continued comments on my research abroad.
+In 2010 I traveled extensively (Spain, Morocco, Tunisia, Egypt, Syria, Turkey, Iraq and Bulgaria) through countries that had or continue to have significant Muslim populations and preserve much of the key monuments of Islamic art and architecture.
+My curriculum has been transformed by this work, and continues to develop around this part of the world and contemporary events there.
+Please go to the travel blog for more information on this journey and subsequent research trips.

 Dissertation: “Significant Structures: Architectural Imagery in Thirteenth- and Fourteenth-Century Tuscan Painting,”